F air warning, guys – I’m about to talk about boobs. And, not in a fun and sexy way.

 Under-boob rash began first as a slight annoyance in the area just below where a bra holds the girls in place.
 I didn’t see any marks initially, but it was itchy under both boobs right where the armpit kind of reaches the chest region – ya know, the part that bulges if your bra is too tight.

-The reason I know the EXACT origin location is because I first noticed it a day after I received the most comfortable bras I’ve ever worn from Target.com.
+The reason I know the EXACT origin location and could totally point it out on a doll, is because I first noticed it a day after I received the most comfortable bras I’ve ever worn from Target.

 Anyway – I was IN LOVE with my new knocker lockers and their comfort, and all I knew was, I’d be freaking livid if they were somehow causing under-boob rash.

-So, first, allow me to answer the obvious: YES, I washed them before wearing!
+So, first and foremost, YES I washed them before wearing!
 As someone who has dealt with sensitive skin issues since practically birth, clothes-washing is always a top priority for new items.

 I investigated the labels and found they’re made of nylon and spandex – nothing odd there.

-They came in basic sizes: small, medium, large, and so on.
-The girls may be constantly swelling up, along with the rest of pregnant me, but I’m pretty confident in the size large I chose, because my boobs, as a whole, have never felt so light and free while imprisoned before.
+They came in basic sizes: Small, Medium, Large, and so on.
+The girls may be constantly growing along with the rest of pregnant me, but I’m pretty confident in the size large I chose, because my boobs, as a whole, have never felt so light and free while imprisoned before.